manx celtic music and dance

 Email Juan Garrett

 Ny Fennee is a dynamic, young dance group founded in 1980 which is based in the North of the Island.
 Under the leadership of Juan Garrett, the group has worked to evolve traditional dances along new lines.
-Ny Fennee performs regularly at the Island’s festivals and hosts its own youth festival, Shennaghys Jiu, each Easter.
-Dancers have travelled to Galicia and Brittany in recent years.
+Ny Fennee performs at local events and has strong ties to the Celtic youth festival, Shennaghys Jiu, held in Ramsey each Easter.
 Ny Fennee means ‘The Heroes’ in Manx Gaelic.

 Representation at festivals